ToshioCP/Gtk4-tutorial/gfm/sec22.md

 For example, "close-all" action destroys the top level window and that brings the application to quit.
 You can make "app.quit"  action instead of "win.close-all".
 It's your choice.
-If your application has two or more windows, both "app.quit" and "win:close-all", which closes all the notebook pages on the window, may be necessary.
+If your application has two or more windows, both "app.quit" and "win.close-all", which closes all the notebook pages on the window, may be necessary.
 Anyway, you need to consider that each action should belong to the application or a window.

 Actions are defined in the instance initialization function.